ccjmne/blog/content/thoughts/failing-to-follow-through.md

 parties](https://en.wikipedia.org/wiki/The_Castle_(novel)) about what
 constitutes, indisputably, **one of the endeavours of all times**.

-As far as history shall be concerned, the solution is all but established, the time has passed and the resources were spent: [in our book](https://en.wikipedia.org/wiki/Effort_justification), it's a done task; but to the keen mind, it's one more shipwreck elevated to the status of cultural landmark, a new hurdle to toughen the sale regarding possibly addressing the
+As far as history shall be concerned, the solution is all but established, the time has passed and the resources were spent in accordance: [in our book](https://en.wikipedia.org/wiki/Effort_justification), it's a done task; but to the keen mind, it's one more shipwreck elevated to the status of cultural landmark, a new hurdle to toughen the sale regarding possibly addressing the